Robby McCrorie

-Robby McCrorie (born 18 March 1998) is a Scottish professional footballer who plays as a goalkeeper for Danish 1st Division side Esbjerg fB, on loan from club Kilmarnock.
+Robby McCrorie (born 18 March 1998) is a Scottish professional footballer who plays as a goalkeeper who most recently played for club Kilmarnock.

-McCrorie previously had loan spells with Berwick Rangers, Greenock Morton, Queen of the South and Livingston.
+McCrorie previously had loan spells with Berwick Rangers, Greenock Morton, Queen of the South, Livingston and Esbjerg fB.

 Club career

 From the village of Dailly in South Ayrshire, McCrorie was scouted by Rangers, the team his family supported, at a young age and started training with the Govan club at the age of fourteen.

 On 17 June 2017, after being involved in match-day squads over the previous two seasons without making an appearance, McCrorie was loaned out to Berwick Rangers.
 In December 2017, McCrorie signed a contract extension with the Light Blues until May 2022.
 Despite the Wee Gers finishing third last in the league, McCrorie played a major role that season, winning the club's player of the year award.

 On 25 January 2019, McCrorie was loaned to Greenock Morton, alongside fellow Rangers youth player Andy Dallas until the end of the 2018–19 season.

 On 4 July 2019, McCrorie went on loan to Queen of the South on a deal that was due to run for the whole of the 2019–20 season but he was recalled by Rangers during January 2020.
 McCrorie was then loaned out to Scottish Premiership club Livingston until 31 May 2020, making eight appearances for the club.

 After signing a new contract at Rangers until 2023, McCrorie returned to Livingston on loan for the 2020–21 season on 9 July 2020.

 After a first team debut in the UEFA Europa League against FC Alashkert, McCrorie made his first league start for Rangers against Old Firm rivals Celtic on 29 August 2021.
 McCrorie kept a clean sheet and made vital saves to help Rangers to a 1–0 victory.

 In July 2024, McCrorie signed for Kilmarnock.
 On 29 August 2025, McCrorie joined Danish 1st Division side Esbjerg fB on a one-year loan deal with an option to buy.